 Outstanding Shares.
-Based on 52,506,662 shares of common stock outstanding as of July 1, 2014, assuming conversion of all outstanding shares of our Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock (including anti dilution shares) into shares of common stock 50,196,044 immediately prior to the closing of this offering, the issuance of shares of common stock in this offering, the exercise of outstanding warrants and subsequent conversion of any shares of preferred stock issued upon exercise of warrants (inclusive of anti-dilution shares), the exercise of outstanding warrants to purchase 120,000 shares of our common stock, issuance of 165,091 common shares to the University of Miami, the exchange of certain shares of common stock of EyeGatePharma S.A.S. into shares of our Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and the subsequent conversion of such shares into shares of our common stock. shares of our common stock issuable upon the conversion of our 2012, 2013 and 2014 convertible notes, and no exercise of outstanding options, there will be shares of common stock outstanding upon the closing of this offering.
+Based on 52,341,571 shares of common stock outstanding as of July 1, 2014, assuming conversion of all outstanding shares of our Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock into shares of common stock immediately prior to the closing of this offering, the issuance of shares of common stock in this offering, the exercise of outstanding warrants and subsequent conversion of any shares of preferred stock issued upon exercise of warrants (inclusive of antidilution shares), the exercise of outstanding warrants to purchase 120,000 shares of our common stock, the exchange of certain shares of common stock of EyeGatePharma S.A.S. into shares of our Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and the subsequent conversion of such shares into shares of our common stock, and no exercise of outstanding options, there will be shares of common stock outstanding upon the closing of this offering.
 As of 2014, assuming conversion of all outstanding shares of our Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock into shares of common stock immediately prior to the closing of this offering, the issuance of of common stock in this offering, the exercise of outstanding warrants and subsequent conversion of any shares of preferred stock issued upon exercise of warrants, and no exercise of outstanding options, we had 40 record holders of our common stock.

-As of July 1, 2014, there were 8,377,126 shares of common stock subject to outstanding options.
+As of July 1, 2014, there were 8,334,408 shares of common stock subject to outstanding options.